-Table 3 shows the Authority's CFR increases during 2017/18, this is linked with the capital programme (examples of schemes funded by borrowing include the 21st century schools building programme and the HRA capital programme which includes building new social housing and improving the existing stock to Welsh Housing Quality Standard (WHQS)).
-The level of reserves the Authority has is expected to fall in 2017/18 as funding earmarked for specific purposes falls due for payment and the Council uses un-earmarked reserves to balance the budget.
+Table 3 shows the Authority's CFR increases during 2018/19, this is linked with the capital programme (examples of schemes funded by borrowing include the 21st century schools building programme and the HRA capital programme which includes building new social housing and improving the existing stock to Welsh Housing Quality Standard (WHQS)).
+The level of reserves the Authority has is expected to fall in 2018/19 as funding earmarked for specific purposes falls due for payment and the Council uses un-earmarked reserves to balance the budget.
 The combination of the increase in capital expenditure and a reduction in reserves, results in a sustained requirement for new borrowing over the medium term.

 The graph in table 4 shows the Council's anticipated liability benchmark over the next 50 years, being the net requirement for borrowing after considering resources available from reserves and working capital.
 The rise in the liability benchmark corresponds with the need to borrow to fund the increase in capital expenditure described above.
-The strategy in 2018/19, the same as in 2017/18, and over the medium term, is to ensure that any new borrowing undertaken does not exceed the liability benchmark and cause the council to borrow more than it needs.
+The strategy in 2019/20, the same as in previous years is to ensure that any new borrowing undertaken does not exceed the liability benchmark and cause the council to borrow more than it needs.

-Table 4: Liability Benchmark - Flintshire County Council (January 2018)
+Table 4: Liability Benchmark - Flintshire County Council (January 2019)